Jurassic World Camp Cretaceous

-Jurassic World Camp Cretaceous is an American animated science fiction action-adventure television series developed by Zack Stentz.
-A part of the Jurassic Park franchise, it features the voices of Paul-Mikél Williams, Sean Giambrone, Kausar Mohammed, Jenna Ortega, Ryan Potter, and Raini Rodriguez as a group of teenage campers who become stranded on Isla Nublar after multiple dinosaurs escape their habitats.
-Jameela Jamil, Glen Powell, Stephanie Beatriz, Bradley Whitford, Angus Sampson, Greg Chun, Benjamin Flores Jr., Kirby Howell-Baptiste, Haley Joel Osment, and Andrew Kishino also star in recurring roles.
+Jurassic World Camp Cretaceous is an American science fiction action-adventure animated television series developed by Zack Stentz for Netflix and is the first television series in the Jurassic Park franchise, set before, during, and after the events of the film Jurassic World (2015).
+Aaron Hammersley and Scott Kreamer serve as showrunners and executive produce the series along with Lane Lueras, Steven Spielberg, Colin Trevorrow, and Frank Marshall.
+The main cast features the voices of Paul-Mikél Williams, Sean Giambrone, Kausar Mohammed, Jenna Ortega, Ryan Potter, and Raini Rodriguez as a group of teenage campers who become stranded on Isla Nublar after multiple dinosaurs escape their habitats.

-The series debuted on Netflix on September 18, 2020.
-It received generally positive reviews for its animation, characters, and voice cast, though responses to its character designs and writing were mixed.
+The first season premiered on September 18, 2020.
 In 2021, a second season was released on January 22; a third on May 21; and a fourth season on December 3.
-A fifth and final season was released on July 21, 2022.
+A fifth and final season premiered on July 21, 2022.
 A standalone interactive special titled Hidden Adventure was released on November 15, 2022.
-Aaron Hammersley and Scott Kreamer are the showrunners of the series; they executive produce along Lane Lueras, Steven Spielberg, Colin Trevorrow, and Frank Marshall.
-At the 48th Annie Awards, the series won for Outstanding Achievement for Animated Effects.
+The series received generally positive reviews for its animation, characters, and voice cast, though responses to its character designs and writing were mixed.
+At the 48th Annie Awards, the series won the award for Outstanding Achievement for Animated Effects.

+A sequel series, Jurassic World: Chaos Theory, premiered on May 24, 2024, on Netflix, and concluded on November 20, 2025.

 Premise

-After winning a video game, dinosaur fanatic Darius Bowman is given the opportunity to visit Camp Cretaceous, an exclusive adventure dinosaur camp on Isla Nublar.
-Once there, Darius meets five other teenagers—Ben, Yaz, Brooklynn, Kenji, and Sammy—who were also chosen for the once-in-a-lifetime experience.
-However, when the dinosaurs break free from their habitats, the campers are stranded and forced to venture across the island without any help in the hopes of finding a way out and getting out alive.
+After completing a Jurassic World video game, dinosaur fanatic Darius Bowman is invited to visit Camp Cretaceous, an exclusive dinosaur-themed adventure camp on Isla Nublar.
+Once there, Darius meets the other campers—Kenji, Brooklynn, Yaz, Ben, and Sammy—who were also chosen for the once-in-a-lifetime experience.
+However, when the dinosaurs break free from their habitats, the campers become stranded and are forced to venture across the island without any help in the hopes of finding a way out alive.